 Andretti has taken more different drivers to the Formula E podium than any other team, but so far the top step has proved elusive.

-Technical issues prevented the team from running its own powertrain in season two, but for season three its all-new ATEC-02 has joined the series followed by the ATEC-03 for Season Four.
+Technical issues prevented the team from running its own powertrain in Season 2, but for Season 3 its all-new ATEC-02 joined the series followed by the ATEC-03 for Season Four.